tylim88/FirelordJS/README.md

 npm i firelordjs@cjs
 ```

-## Mapped Type Support
+## Record<string, something> Support

-By design Firelord banned mapped type (e.g. `Record<string, something>`), this was until version 2.5.10.
+By design Firelord banned mapped type, this was until version 2.5.10.
 To understand why mapped was banned in the first place and why it is possible now, see this [issue](https://github.com/tylim88/Firelord/issues/20).
 In short, querying mapped type requires extra information, make sure you know what you are doing.
 This is not a limitation, this is simply how things work.

 ## Nested Composite Query Rulings